Adrian Leftwich

-Adrian Leftwich (1940 – 2 April 2013) was a white South African student leader active in the early 1960s in the anti-apartheid struggle.
-He came to Britain, where he was a prominent academic in the politics department at the University of York.
+Adrian Leftwich (1940 – 2 April 2013) was a South African student leader active in the early 1960s in the anti-apartheid struggle.
+He came to Britain, where he completed a D.Phil in Politics and International Relations in 1976, prior to becoming a prominent academic in the politics department at the University of York.

+Early life

+Leftwich was born to a liberal Jewish family and raised in Cape Town, which he described as "wonderful, almost innocent".
+His father was a doctor, while his mother gave music lessons and worked in charity.
+Leftwich attended Rondebosch Boys' High School.

 Anti-apartheid activism in South Africa

 Leftwich was educated at the University of Cape Town where he was active in student politics.
 For two years, 1961–1962, he was president of the National Union of South African Students (NUSAS) which opposed the government's apartheid policies.
 The scholar and author R.W.
 Johnson heard Leftwich speak at a NUSAS meeting and recalled almost sixty years later that "he spoke with a charm and a power that I have seldom seen equalled".

 After leaving his NUSAS office Leftwich became involved in radical underground opposition to the regime.
 He became best known for turning state evidence against his comrades in a 1964 bomb plot with the African Resistance Movement (ARM).
 He and a small group of fellow students blew up a Cape Town suburban railway signal cable after which he was detained on 4 July 1964.
 He collaborated with the police under threat of torture, and other members of the movement were arrested and imprisoned.
 Leftwich was released and allowed to go into permanent exile in the United Kingdom.

 While some of those arrested maintained bitter resentment against Leftwich, others made efforts to reconcile with him.
 Stephanie Kemp, who spent time in jail for her involvement in the bombing, stated on her Facebook page that she had "gone through a painful journey of reconciliation with him over 12 or more years.
 He was the same person, although he could never forget his fall almost 50 years ago.
 I remember him for his courage in taking on the apartheid state at such a young age and his fortitude in bearing the notoriety of stumbling in the face of enormous state repression."
 Author Hugh Lewin, who was also jailed for his role, wrote of his path to reconciliation with Leftwich in the book Stones Against the Mirror: Friendship in the Time of the South African Struggle.